-Although the main thrust of this paper is to discuss the progress of the National Great Green Wall (NAGGW) of Nigeria, it is proper in digression, to appraise the Pan African (PAGGW) progress which is considerable and encouraging.
-So far, there is increased consultation by member states through the PAGGW Sessions holding at the Headquarters in Nouakchott, Mauritania.
+Although the main thrust of this paper is to discuss the progress of the National Great Green Wall (NAGGW) of Nigeria, it is proper in digression, to appraise the PAGGW progress which is considerable and encouraging.
+So far, there is increased consultation by member states through the PAGGW sessions holding at the headquarters in Nouakchott, Mauritania.
 At its Third Head of States and Governments Session held in August, 2015 some interesting proposals were made in support the PAGGW program:

-University of Toronto proposal for provision of clean, fresh water for people and support of agriculture by desalination of piped saline water from Atlantic and Indian Oceans at no cost to the GGW members.

-- The development of the GGW in the Sahel of Nigeria - Presentation by Chinese Academy on the Taklimakan Desert on Chinese experience in establishing a Green Wall of trees to protect the Tarim Highway threatened by moving sand.
-There is the need to explore the possibility of adaptability of this experience and technology in establishing GGW in Africa. - In order to strengthen the operations of the PAGGW, Council of Ministers recommend the substance of the annual due of 50 million CFA as statutory contribution of member States. - Acceptance of the Sudan's proposal to implement a Carbon Bank which could play a great role in financing the GGW in the fight against poverty and climate change.
+- University of Toronto proposal for provision of clean, freshwater for people and support of agriculture by desalination of piped saline water from Atlantic and Indian Oceans at no cost to the GGW members. - Presentation by Chinese Academy on the Taklimakan Desert on Chinese experience in establishing a Green Wall of trees to protect the Tarim Highway threatened by moving sand.
+There is the need to explore the possibility of adaptability of this experience and technology in establishing GGW in Africa. - In order to strengthen the operations of the PAGGW, Council of Ministers recommend the substance of the annual due of 50 million CFA as statutory contribution of member states. - Acceptance of the Sudan's proposal to implement a Carbon Bank which could play a great role in financing the GGW in the fight against poverty and climate change.
 Sudan is to host a high level training seminar for the experts of the Pan African GGW member states on the Carbon Bank Proposal.
-The commitment of Sudan is substantial as it proposes development of one of the longest NAG-GW stretch of 1500 kms long and 25 km wide according to Dr. Hassan Abdul Gadir Hilal, Sudan Environment Minister.
+The commitment of Sudan is substantial as it proposes development of one of the longest NAGGW stretch of 1,500 kms long and 25 km wide according to Dr Hassan Abdul Gadir Hilal, Sudan Environment Minister.